Inside: Learn how to create a decluttering checklist that beats overwhelm and gets quicker results in less time.

 - Address unlabeled boxes in the middle of the floor.

-- Go through pile of random items stacked on the chair.
+- Go through the pile of random items stacked on the chair.

-- Break down and throw out boxes from moving
+- Break down and recycle empty moving boxes.

 Breaking down the list looks something like this: